VinGarcia/ksql/README.md

 }
 ```

-It's signature is more complicated but the use-case is also
+It's signature is more complicated than the other two Query\* methods,
-less common so it's as simple as it gets.
+thus, it is adivisible to always prefer using the other two when possible
+reserving this one for the rare use-case where you are actually
+loading big sections of the database into memory.

 ### Select Generator Feature